nicholas-b-carter/botlerplate/README.md

 ## Synopsis

-Thie boilerplate allows you to start your project with strong bases.
+The boilerplate allows you to start your project with strong bases.

 ## Installation